Local and global well-posedness of 2d periodic multiplicative stochastic NLS: Classical Strichartz estimates on the torus

-So, if we were able to control the $L_t^p L_x^{\infty}$ norm of the right-hand side of \ \eqref{eqn:2dnls-class} by the $C \mathcal{H}^{\sigma}$ norm of $u$ we would be able to get a local-in-time contraction.
-Of course, bounding the $L^{\infty}$ norm directly is hopeless but recall the Sobolev embedding in $d -$dimensions
+So, if we were able to control the $L_t^p L_x^{\infty}$ norm of the right-hand side of \ \eqref{eqn:2dnls-class} by the $C_t \mathcal{H}^{\sigma}$ norm of $u$ we would be able to get a contraction to get a solution to \eqref{eqn:2dnls-class} for a short time interval.
+Bounding the $L^{\infty}$ norm directly is hopeless but recall the Sobolev embedding in $d -$dimensions